-Bike Tracking TechCategories: Bike commuting, Bikes & Gear, Technology
+Bike Tracking TechCategories: Bike commuting, Bike parking, Bikes & Gear, Technology

 These days, big data is the holy grail for so many industries, and the transportation field is no exception.
 When fitness tracking app Strava released its “Global Heatmap,” it got so many calls from planners and activists that it packaged the data and now sells it as “Strava Metro.”
 Currently, 125 organizations around the world use Strava’s proprietary data, including the Departments of Transportation in Colorado, Texas, and Florida.